Valpo looks to extend streak vs Illinois St. | WTOP

-BOTTOM LINE: Valparaiso looks for its sixth straight win in the head-to-head series over Illinois State.
-Valparaiso has won by an average of 9 points in its last five wins over the Redbirds.
+BOTTOM LINE: Valparaiso looks for its seventh straight win in the head-to-head series over Illinois State.
+Valparaiso has won by an average of 9 points in its last six wins over the Redbirds.
 Illinois State’s last win in the series came on Jan.
 27, 2018, a 76-65 win.

-TEAM LEADERSHIP: The Crusaders are led by sophomores Donovan Clay and Ben Krikke.
-Clay is averaging 10.8 points and 4.6 rebounds while Krikke is putting up 11.7 points and four rebounds per game.
-The Redbirds have been led by DJ Horne and Josiah Strong, who are scoring 13.8 and 12.2 per game, respectively.
+BIG MEN ON CAMPUS: Illinois State’s DJ Horne has averaged 14.1 points while Josiah Strong has put up 11.9 points.
+For the Crusaders, Donovan Clay has averaged 11.5 points and 5.2 rebounds while Ben Krikke has put up 11.1 points and four rebounds.

-DEFENSIVE IMPROVEMENTS: The Redbirds have allowed only 72 points per game to conference opponents thus far, an improvement from the 77.2 per game they allowed to non-conference foes.DOMINANT DONOVAN: Clay has connected on 23.4 percent of the 47 3-pointers he’s attempted and has made 6 of 22 over the last five games.
-He’s also converted 64.5 percent of his foul shots this season.
+CLAMPING DOWN: The Redbirds have given up only 71.6 points per game to conference opponents so far, an improvement from the 77.2 per game they allowed in non-conference play.DOMINANT DONOVAN: Clay has connected on 22 percent of the 50 3-pointers he’s attempted and has made 4 of 19 over his last five games.
+He’s also converted 62.5 percent of his free throws this season.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25